yegor256/blog/_drafts/decorators.md

 final String[] parts = txt.trim().toUpperCase().split(" ");
 {% endhighlight %}

-This is an imperative and procedural programming.
-Composable decorators, instead, would make this code object-oriented and declarative.
+This is imperative and procedural programming.
+Composable decorators, on the other hand, would make this code object-oriented and declarative.
 Something like this would be great to have in Java instead (pseudo-code):

 {% highlight java %}